System Preparation for Manufacturing Implementation: General Information

 Replenishment Settings

-• If you use the replenishment functionality in MYOB Advanced—that is, the Inventory Replenishment feature is enabled on the Enable/Disable Features (CS100000) form—on the Replenishment Classes (IN208800) form, you create two replenishment classes: one for a source of Purchase and another for a source of Manufacturing, because these are the two key source types material requirements planning will use.
+• If you use the replenishment functionality in MYOB Acumatica—that is, the Inventory Replenishment feature is enabled on the Enable/Disable Features (CS100000) form—on the Replenishment Classes (IN208800) form, you create two replenishment classes: one for a source of Purchase and another for a source of Manufacturing, because these are the two key source types inventory planning will use.
 Then you will specify the appropriate replenishment class, which depends on whether the item will be manufactured or purchased, in the replenishment settings of particular item classes, items, or both.

 Settings of Items Involved in Manufacturing